 Making History

 Together

-Making History Together is a unique, virtual six month character development programme for young learners through a journey of hidden history to discover the story of the Jews of Belarus between 1941 and 1944.
+Making History Together is a unique character development programme for young learners and their parents through a journey of hidden history to discover the story of the Jews of Belarus between 1941 and 1944.
 The programme delivers a safe and age appropriate introduction to the Holocaust giving a solid foundation for future education on the subject.

+Making History